Contributing to MLSYSIM

 "source_url": "https://...", # REQUIRED: official datasheet

-- A link to an official primary source (manufacturer datasheet, not a blog post)
+- Link to an official primary source (manufacturer datasheet, not a blog post)

-last_verifieddate — specs change across chip revisions and firmware updates - Clarity on which variant (e.g., SXM5 vs. PCIe, different memory configs)
+last_verifieddate – specs change across chip revisions and firmware updates - State which variant (e.g., SXM5 vs. PCIe, different memory configs)

-When a spec has known variation across SKUs, use the most conservative published value unless the variant is specified in the node name.
+- When a spec varies across SKUs, use the most conservative published value unless the variant is specified in the node name

 3. Adding Models to the Model Zoo